KMochama/Nairobi_Properties/README.md

 ![ML](https://img.shields.io/badge/ML-Scikit--learn-orange)
 ![Status](https://img.shields.io/badge/Status-Complete-success)

 A complete machine learning pipeline for predicting residential property prices in Nairobi, Kenya.
-From web scraping to trained models, this project demonstrates end-to-end data science workflow for real estate price prediction.
+From web scraping to trained models, this project demonstrates an end-to-end data science workflow for real estate price prediction.

 ---

 ##  Project Overview

-This project predicts house prices in Nairobi based on property features like location, size, bedrooms, and amenities.
+This project predicts house prices in Nairobi based on property features such as location, size, number of bedrooms, and amenities.
 The system includes:

 - **Web scraper** for collecting property listings from Property24.co.ke
 - **Data cleaning pipeline** removing outliers and standardizing formats